Hip (slang): Origin of term

 The term hip is recorded in African American Vernacular English (AAVE) in the early 1900s.
 In the 1930s and 1940s, it had become a common slang term, particularly in the African-American-dominated jazz scene.

 The origin of hip remains contested; many proposed etymologies exist, but none is proven.
 Research and speculation by both amateur and professional etymologists suggest that "hip" is derived from an earlier form hep, but that is disputed.
-Many etymologists believe that the terms hip, hep and hepcat derive from the west African Wolof language word hepicat, which means "one who has his eyes open".
-Other etymologists reject this, tracing the origin of this putative etymology to David Dalby, a scholar of African languages who tentatively suggested the idea in the 1960s.
-Some (who ?) have even adopted the denigration "to cry Wolof" as a general dismissal or belittlement of etymologies they believe to be based on "superficial similarities" rather than documented attribution.
+Some writers claim that the terms hip, hep and hepcat derive from the west African Wolof language word hepicat, which means "one who has his eyes open".
+Professional etymologists generally reject this, tracing the origin of this putative etymology to David Dalby, a scholar of African languages who tentatively suggested the idea in the 1960s.
+Indeed, the linguist Laurence R. Horn coined the "to cry Wolof" to criticize unsupported etymologies.

 Alternative theories trace the word's origins to those who used opium recreationally.
 Because opium smokers commonly took the drug lying on their sides or on the hip, the term became a coded reference to the practice and because opium smoking was a practice of socially influential trend-setting individuals, the cachet it enjoyed led to the circulation of the term hip by way of a kind of synecdoche.
 This etymology is rejected by Sheidlower.
 Slang dictionaries of past centuries give a term hip or hyp meaning melancholy or bored, shortened from the word hypochondriac.
 This usage, more prevalent around 1800, was virtually extinct by 1900.